cri-lab-hbku/Drone-Payload/README.md

 # Drone-Payload

 This page contains recordings of 3DR SOLO drone sound while carrying different payloads from 0 - 500 grams, with 50 g step.
-Those recordings analysis will be publish in the paper "Noise2Weight: On Detecting Payload Weight from Drones Acoustic Emissions" by Omar Adel Ibrahim, Savio Sciancalepore, and Roberto Di Pietro.
+Those recordings analysis will be publish in the paper "Noise2Weight: On Detecting Payload Weight from Drones Acoustic Emissions" by Omar Adel Ibrahim, Savio Sciancalepore, and Roberto Di Pietro, from Hamad Bin Khalifa University (HBKU) - College of Science and Engineering (CSE) - Division of Information and Computing Technology (ICT).

 ### Equipment